 The Browser provides you with a number of choices for assigning presentation attributes to the text in a chart view.
 You can change the point size, font, and color, or apply styles such as bold and italics.

 To change the font of the text in a chart view:

-1. Double-click on the text you want to format.
+Double-click on the text you want to format.
+The Font dialog box appears.

 2. Select the formatting options you want to use and click OK.